materialsinnovation/pymks/README.md

 object-oriented set of tools and examples, written in Python, that provide high-level access to the MKS framework for rapid creation and analysis of structure-property-processing relationships.
-A short introduction to how to use PyMKS is outlined below and example cases can be found [in the examples section](./index.ipynb).
+A short introduction on how to use PyMKS is outlined in the [introductory example](notebooks/intro.ipynb) and example cases can be found [in the examples section](./index.ipynb).
 Both code and examples contributions are welcome.

 ## Documentation